 Include important details.
 Give me numbers!
 How many people did you supervise?
 How many clients did you manage?
 How much did you sell?
 I can tease these things out of you, but will be very impressed if you deliver them before I ask.

 4. Are you over the hill?
 ‘Overqualified’?
 Don’t call attention to it.
 Only go back 10 years in your work experience.
 Consider leaving the dates off your education and tone down your responsibility level as you can.
-Most recruiters will be wary of a candidate with 20+ years of experience or significantly greater level of responsibility in prior jobs.
+Most recruiters will be wary of a candidate with 20+ years of experience or a significantly greater level of responsibility in prior jobs.

 Yes, you have to tell the truth and we’ll figure out your full story eventually, but your chances of having a conversation with the recruiter are better if your resume doesn’t scream that you are old and overqualified.
 I know, it’s unfair and it sucks – read the next section about blogs if you want to change your luck.